MicrosoftDocs/azure-docs/articles/defender-for-cloud/concept-agentless-containers.md

 1. Defender CSPM automatically discovers all containers registries, repositories and images (created before or after enabling the plan).
 1. Once a day:

-   1. all newly discovered images are pulled, and an inventory is created for each image.
-Image inventory is kept to avoid further image pulls unless required by new scanner capabilities.​
+   1. All newly discovered images are pulled, and an inventory is created for each image.
+Image inventory is kept to avoid further image pulls, unless required by new scanner capabilities.​

       1. Using the inventory, vulnerability reports are generated for new images, and updated for images previously scanned which were either pushed in the last 90 days to a registry, or are currently running.